felixmulder/felixmulder.github.io/writing/2019-10-05-Haskell-in-Production.md

 ## Proposed solution
 We will write a configurable, testable service that deploys to a cloud provider.
-The application will be shipped in a docker container and deployable as such.
+The application will be shipped in a docker image and deployable as such.

 Next part [Designing Testable